-Wetsuit thickness affects both warmth and flexibility and is measured in millimeters or “mm” for short.
-You will often see wetsuits listed with numbers like 3/2 or 4/3 in the title but “mm” or millimeters is nowhere in sight.
-This is the industry standard and it is safe to assume that numbers like 4/3 refer to the thickness of the suit.
+Wetsuit thickness affects both warmth and flexibility and is measured in Millimeters or “mm” for short.
+You will often see wetsuits listed with numbers like 3/2 or 4/3 in the title, but “mm” or millimeters is nowhere in sight.
+This is the industry standard, and it is safe to assume that numbers like 4/3 refer to the thickness of the suit.
 So when a wetsuit is referred to as a 4/3, this means it is 4mm in certain areas and 3mm in others.
-It may not be clear exactly which part of the suit is what thickness, but generally you will find the body to be the thickest, then the legs a little thinner, and the arms will generally be the thinnest to maximize flexibility.
+It may not be clear exactly which part of the suit is what thickness, but generally, you will find the body to be the thickest, then the legs a little thinner, and the arms will typically be the thinnest to maximize flexibility.

 WETSUIT THICKNESS TEMPERATURE CHART*